GOLF COURSE SUPERINTENDENTS ASSOCIATION OF NORTHERN CALIFORNIA

 Section 3.
 MEMBERSHIP CLASSES

-SUPERINTENDENT MEMBER To qualify for Superintendent Member Membership an applicant shall have at the time of application for membership less than three (3) years experience as a Golf Course Superintendent and currently be employed in such capacity.
-Superintendent Member Members shall have all the rights and privileges of the Association.
+To qualify for Class B Membership an applicant shall have at the time of application for membership less than three (3) years experience as a Golf Course Superintendent and currently be employed in such capacity.
+Class B Members shall have all the rights and privileges of the Association.

-RETIRED MEMBERS To qualify as a Retired Member an individual must have been a Class A, Superintendent Member, C, Associate, or Affiliate Member in good standing for a minimum of five (5) years, attained the age of fifty-five (55), retired and no longer seeking employment within the scope of activities of any membership class of this Association.
+To qualify as a Retired Member an individual must have been a Class A, B, C, Associate, or Affiliate Member in good standing for a minimum of five (5) years, attained the age of fifty-five (55), retired and no longer seeking employment within the scope of activities of any membership class of this Association.
 A Retired Member shall have all the rights and privileges of the Association afforded the Member in their immediate previous classification with the exception of holding office.

-INACTIVE MEMBERS Class A, Superintendent Member, or Class C members who no longer fulfill all the requirements for Class A, Superintendent Member or Class C membership due to a position change, will be eligible to keep their status for resumes, interviews, applications, etc., for a period not to exceed twenty-four (24) months, providing they are actively seeking employment as a Golf Course Superintendent or Assistant.
+Class A, Class B, or Class C members who no longer fulfill all the requirements for Class A, Class B or Class C membership due to a position change, will be eligible to keep their status for resumes, interviews, applications, etc., for a period not to exceed twenty-four (24) months, providing they are actively seeking employment as a Golf Course Superintendent or Assistant.
 Members in this classification will continue to pay regular dues during this period, and retain all rights and privileges of the Association, except that of running for office.
 After the 24-month period, if the individual remains unemployed, he/she will be required to reclassify to an appropriate membership class.
 Extensions may be granted by petition to the membership committee in cases of illness or disability.
-Class A, Superintendent Member and C members shall be granted a six-month grace period before reclassification to Inactive status is required
+Class A, B and C members shall be granted a six-month grace period before reclassification to Inactive status is required

 Section 4.
 RECLASSIFICATION OF MEMBERSHIP